-driver floppies archive

-.../current/drivers.tgz (.../drivers.tgz) If you are not limited to diskettes, choose one of these files.
+driver floppies archive .../current/sun4cdm/drivers.tgz (../sun4cdm/drivers.tgz) .../current/sun4u/drivers.tgz (../sun4u/drivers.tgz) If you are not limited to diskettes, choose one of these files. '''

 Debian Base System Installation Files

 These files are needed only for computers without a working network connection, or those with unsupported network hardware.
 They contain the programs needed for the most basic GNU/Linux operating system.
 Often the contents of these files can be obtained automatically by the installer over a working network connection.